 - No home inspections or appraisals.
 If you’re looking to fund a home improvement, skip the requirements that come with a home loan.

 - Quick process.
 Apply online, over the phone or at your local U.S. Bank branch through a process designed to get you the funds you need quickly.

 What to watch out for

-U.S. Bank offers convenience and speed to get you the funds you need.
-But consider a few factors before applying.
+U.S. Bank offers convenience and speed to get you the funds you need, but you should consider a few factors before applying.

-- Potentially high rates and payments.
-Banks consider unsecured loans a riskier financial product than those secured by property, which could mean higher rates and payments.
+Similarly, banks consider unsecured loans a riskier financial product than those secured by property, which could mean higher rates and payments.
 Keep this in mind when comparing a loan offer from U.S. Bank with offers from other lenders.

 Am I eligible for a U.S. Bank Premier Loan?

 To be eligible for a loan with U.S. Bank, you need to:

 - Be a current U.S. Bank member.
-U.S. bank requires borrowers to set up autopay from a Silver Gold or Platinum checking account.
+U.S. bank requires borrowers to have a Silver, Gold or Platinum account for at least 120 days.

 - Have excellent credit.
 Borrowers with a credit score of 760 or higher qualify for the lowest rates.

-- Have verifiable income.
+- Have a verifiable source of income.
 You must be able to provide proof of employment and other forms of personal income.

 What information do I need to apply?